buerokratt/Riigikantselei-RAG/README.md

     * --max-tasks-per-child determines how many tasks a single Celery worker does before restarting itself and creating a new fresh worker (good to release memory in long running tasks).
 Value around a 100 should be ok.
     * --concurrency sets how many Celery processes are created.
 Since the process of using Vectorization models for vectorsearch is quite CPU heavy, this number should be conservative, 2-5 depending on the system specs.
 1. Run the webserver of choice.
 For the development server you can use ```python manage.py runserver```.
 Similar to Celery, it is recommended to set the RK_ENV_FILE environment variable to the path of the .env file in use.
 1. Configure the datasets in the /api/v1/dataset endpoint or 'Andmestikud' in the user interface.
 Without these the application will not work.
+Not that when setting the index value of a dataset, wildcard patterns are allowed for ex: rk_riigiteataja_*

 ### Docker